shakfu/llamalib/docs/research.md

 - [localAI](https://github.com/mudler/LocalAI) - The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement for OpenAI, running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more models architectures.
 Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed inference

+- [mlx](https://github.com/ml-explore/mlx) and [mlx-lm](https://github.com/ml-explore/mlx-examples/tree/main/llms) - Apple Silicon friendly tensor library and llm inference engine respectively.

 ## RAGs

+- [sentence-transformers](https://github.com/UKPLab/sentence-transformers) - this framework provides an easy method to compute dense vector representations for sentences, paragraphs, and images.
+The models are based on transformer networks like BERT / RoBERTa / XLM-RoBERTa etc. and achieve state-of-the-art performance in various tasks.
+Text is embedded in vector space such that similar text are closer and can efficiently be found using cosine similarity.

 - [graphrag](https://github.com/microsoft/graphrag) - Microsoft modular graph-based Retrieval-Augmented Generation (RAG) system